 At the end of 2016, FromeFM moved out of The Old Fire Station and into The Old Police Station on Christchurch Street West in Frome.
+This was a temporary move prior to the final move into the newly refurbished Town Hall which took place in March/April 2017.

 The building is Grade II listed was built between 1856-7 to the designs of Charles Edward Davis, in the Gothic style.